pico-foraging/pico-foraging.github.io/README.md

 Here on Pico Island in the Azores archipelago, there is free food being grown by nature all over the island on public land, and a lot of it is not harvested.

 This site is supposed to function as a treasure map for Pico, to which anyone can add information about the localization of trees, shrubs and herbaceous plants suitable for foraging.

+// TO DO LIST

+// Add filters to map

+Tags for map filters: - Harvest time (months in which fruits/plants are ready to be harvested) - Type of plant (fruit tree, nut tree, vegetable, culinary/medicinal herb,…) - Land type (public or private) - (Dots on map —> different coloured dots according to plant species)

+// Configure information to be displayed when clicking on a map point

+Information to list at each map point:
+Level 1: - Plant species
+Level 2: - Plant species - Date of visit - Stage of development at date of visit - Harvest time - Ownership (public or private) - Conditions of use (if private)